Oil3/QLCodec/README.md

    ##
-For both macOS Silicon and Intel architectures.
+For every Apple computers: both Intel and M-series, running versions macOS 26 'Tahoe' down to macOS 11 'Big Sur', included.

-* Update Day+1 : fixed a filetype issue that prevented playback for users of “iina“.
-[Re-download ](https://github.com/Oil3/QLCodec/releases/download/QLC-1.1-universalBinary/QLCodec.1.1-.UniversalBinary.zip)if some file formats weren't recognized.
+* Update in progress.

 QLCodec brings playback support for the formats that are lacking with Quicktime, bringing 36 codecs inside 56 formats now at the reach of a spacebar button.